B Line (Los Angeles Metro): History

+Overall, the construction of the subway over the four phases cost $4.5 billion.

 On June 22, 1995, during the construction of MOS-2B, a sinkhole appeared on Hollywood Boulevard, barely missing several workers and causing damage to buildings on the street.
 Subway construction was delayed during the investigation and repairs of the sinkhole.
-The contractor on that segment project was replaced, and because of the perceived mismanagement of Red Line construction, in 1998 voters banned the use of existing sales taxes for subway tunneling.
+The contractor on that segment project was replaced, and because of the perceived mismanagement of Red Line construction, in 1998 voters banned the use of existing sales taxes for subway tunnelling.

 Construction of MOS-3, by comparison, proceeded with relatively few issues.
-Tunneling from North Hollywood for the subway started in 1995.
-Workers dug under the Santa Monica Mountains using tunneling machines.
+Tunnelling from North Hollywood for the subway started in 1995.
+Workers dug under the Santa Monica Mountains using tunnelling machines.
 Work progressed an average of 50 to 200 ft daily, performed by work crews round-the-clock six days a week.

 Original proposals for the subway system included expansions east from Union Station to East Los Angeles and west from North Hollywood towards the Warner Center transit hub in the San Fernando Valley.
-Barred from subway tunneling, Metro turned to other types of mass transit.
+Barred from subway tunnelling, Metro turned to other types of mass transit.
 In the San Fernando Valley, residents passed a law in 1991 mandating that any rail line in the area be built underground, so Metro built a busway (now the G Line) from North Hollywood to Warner Center, which opened on October 29, 2005.
-East of Union Station, Metro built a light rail line with at-grade and underground segments to East Los Angeles, now part of the L Line, which opened on November 15, 2009.
+East of Union Station, Metro built a light rail line with at-grade and underground segments to East Los Angeles, now part of the E Line, which opened on November 15, 2009.

+In 2020, Metro renamed all of its lines using letters and colors, with the Red Line becoming the B Line (retaining the red color in its service bullet) and the Purple Line becoming the D Line.

 Operations

+On Metro Rail's internal timetables, the B Line is called line 802.